WaZeR-Adrien/WaZeR-Adrien/README.md

 Hi!

-I'm Adrien Martineau, web and mobile developer using mostly Node.js, NestJS, Angular, Ionic, React and AWS.
+I'm Adrien Martineau, web and mobile developer using mostly Node.js, NestJS, Angular, Ionic, React, AWS and Terraform.
 I participate in projects and libraries alone or in a group in theses languages / frameworks.

 ### 📋 My projects